-Maine’s state law enforcement agency maintains all information related to crime reports and arrest records.
+The state law enforcement agency maintains all information related to Maine arrest records and criminal history reports.
 They use an online system where the general public can freely search for both adult and juvenile records.
 Juvenile records differ from adult records.
 Pending cases (less than 2-years old) will also be included.
-Most results will be emailed within 2 hours, but in some cases, it may take up to 2 weeks for them to manually pull the information.
+Most results will be emailed within 2 hours, but in some cases, it may take up to 2 weeks for them to manually pull the criminal history.
 For subscribers, the cost is $21, for non-subscribers and out-of-state subscribers the price is $31.

 |Black or African American||16%|